erilill/CodeForThesis/README.md

 In 'SimulationStudy.R' you find the complete simulation study.

-RDS-files with results can be found in the results-folder, simply run 'readRDS("file")' in order to load the results.
+RDS-files with results can be found in the results-folder, simply run 'readRDS("results/which folder/file")' in order to load the results.

 For any questions, please contact me on my student email erik.lillrank.9607@student.uu.se,